nopnop2002/esp-idf-w25q64/README.md

 |MX25L128|16M|0xFFFFFF|4096|512|256|C2-20-18|
 |MX25L256|32M|0x1FFFFFF(*1)|8192|1024|512|C2-20-19|

-The letters after the volume number indicate operating parameters.
+The last one characters of the product name indicate operating parameters.
 For example, MX25L3205, MX25L3205A, MX25L3205D, MX25L3206E are all the same 4 MB flash drives, but with different maximum frequencies and speeds.
 In theory you could replace slow with fast, but the other way around might not work.
 - MX25L3205 50MHz serial clock